 Each Sub-Fund may invest in other open-ended collective investment schemes.
 The Investment Manager (or its delegate) will only invest in closed ended collective investment schemes where it believes that such investment will not prohibit the Sub-Fund from providing the level of liquidity to Unitholders referred to in this Prospectus and the Relevant Supplements.
 The closed-ended collective investment schemes in which the Sub-Funds may invest shall include, without limitation, closed-ended collective investment schemes listed or traded on a Recognised Market.
 Where it is appropriate to its investment objective and policies a Sub-Fund may also invest in other Sub-Funds of this Fund.
-A Sub-Fund may only invest in another Sub-Fund of this Fund.
+A Sub-Fund may only invest in another Sub-Fund of this Fund if the Sub-Fund in which it is investing does not itself hold Units in any other Sub-Fund of this Fund.
 Any commission received by the Manager or Investment Manager in respect of such investment will be paid into the assets of the Sub-Fund.
 Any Sub-Fund that is invested in another Sub-Fund of this Fund or any other fund to which the Manager or the Investment Manager has been appointed will be invested in a share/unit class for which no management or investment management fee is charged.
 No subscription, conversion or redemption fees will be charged on any such cross investments by a Sub-Fund.